Schedule of Events

 Renfrow Hall Open House

-Renfrow Hall, a one-of-a-kind facility that encompasses student housing, the Social Innovator in Residence program, and the Katherine Howell Weingart ‘61 Civic Innovation Pavilion, will be open for drop-in visitors between noon and 3:30 p.m.
-Please enter Renfrow Hall through the south tower doors.
+Explore Renfrow Hall, a one‑of‑a‑kind facility that brings together student housing, the Social Innovator in Residence program, and the Katherine Howell Weingart ’61 Civic Innovation Pavilion.
+Highlights include:

 A Documentary Film By and About Creative Grinnellians: "Jensen's Still at It"